Caroline Freeman College: History and design

 In late 2020, Caroline Freeman College assumed oversight of Abbey College, an Otago-owned residential college for post-graduate students.
 The Abbey College site is located directly across Cumberland Street from Caroline Freeman College.
 The Abbey site was refurbished, repurposed and renamed Caroline Freeman College - East.
-The original Abbey College buildings were all renamed to reflect the flora and fauna of the site - Rata, Kowhai, Tui and Kereru.
+The original Abbey College buildings were all renamed to reflect the flora and fauna of the site - Rātā, Kōwhai, Tūī and Kererū.
 CFC East provides accommodation for 85 residents bringing the total resident population to 299.
 CFC East has a variety of room types including two and three-bedroom "pods", single en-suite and shared en-suite rooms.
 Extensive common space, lounge and dining areas and outdoor areas are all part of the East campus.

-Present Day
+Present day

 Caroline Freeman College is notable for its diverse student population with residents from over 125 different secondary schools from throughout New Zealand and overseas.
 The residents study a broad range of subjects at the University of Otago.
 The college has a management structure consisting of the Warden, Deputy Warden and Assistant Warden.
 The live-in senior management team are supported by a group of 10 sub-wardens.
 The sub-wardens are Otago senior students who live in the college and provide pastoral welfare and care to the residents as well as assisting with the college's events and activities programmes.
 The college also has a team of affiliated staff members who provide maintenance, catering, cleaning service and administration.

 Caroline Freeman College offers an extensive programme of social, cultural, sporting and volunteering opportunities both within the college and as a part of the University of Otago Inter-Collegiate events and competitions.

 Academic support is provided through an in-house mentoring programme which matches each resident with a senior member of staff, the provision of formal tutorials in key subject areas and the promotion of general study skills and formation of small study groups.
 Both East and West campuses are fully integrated into one college and residents have full access to facilities on both sites.

 Residents of Caroline Freeman College are collectively known as "Freemanites" or "Carolinians".
-In 2019 the college adopted the flamingo as the official mascot.